BENEFITS OF BLUEBERRIES FOR YOUR HEALTH

 • One group of flavonoids in particular is thought to be responsible for much of the beneficial health effects

-• They have been shown to directly increase antioxidant levels inside the body
+• Lastly, they have been shown to directly increase antioxidant levels inside the body

 BOTTOM LINE: